jbcodeforce/kafka-studies/docs/index.md

 # Apache Kafka Studies

 This repository regroups a set of personal studies and quick summaries on Kafka.
-Most of the curated contents are  defined in [the Kafka overview EDA article](https://ibm-cloud-architecture.github.io/refarch-eda/technology/kafka-overview/), and [the producer and consumer one](https://ibm-cloud-architecture.github.io/refarch-eda/technology/kafka-producers-consumers/).
+Most of the curated contents are  defined in [the Kafka overview article](https://jbcodeforce.github.io/eda-studies/techno/kafka/), and [the producer](https://jbcodeforce.github.io/eda-studies/techno/kafka/producer) and [consumer blog](https://jbcodeforce.github.io/eda-studies/techno/kafka/consumer).

 ## Kafka local

 The docker compose in this repo, starts one zookeeper and one Kafka broker locally using last Strimzi release, one Apicurio for schema registry and Kafdrop for UI.

-In the docker compose the Kafka defines two listeners, for internal communication using the DNS name `kafka` and port 29092 and one listener for external communication on port 9092.
+In the docker compose the Kafka defines two listeners, for internal communication using the DNS name `kafka` on port 29092 and one listener for external communication on port 9092.

 ![](./images/docker-kafka.png)

 A quarkus app, for example, running with `quarkus:dev` will connect to localhost:9092.
-But a container in the same network needs to access kafka node.
+But a container in the same network needs to access kafka via its hostname.

 To start [kafkacat](https://hub.docker.com/r/edenhill/kafkacat) and [kafkacat doc to access sample consumer - producer](https://github.com/edenhill/kafkacat#examples)